hxin0/omRules/README.md

   try to increase delaySecond in settings

 # What's new
+## v2.0
+  - upgrade webdriverio from v4 to v5
+  - upgrade all tests to comply with new syntax
 ## v1.13.1
   - retry when elements not exist
   - retry when elements not clickable